 Turmeric also contains a variety of other vitamins, minerals, and bioactive components that contribute to overall health, supporting functions such as immune defense, energy metabolism, and muscle function.
 These include fiber, vitamin B6¹⁹, vitamin C²⁰, potassium²¹, and magnesium²².

-Benefits of Incorporating Turmeric into Your Diet
+Benefits of Incorporating Turmeric Into Your Diet

 Curcumin, the golden pigment that gives turmeric its characteristic color, was first isolated over 100 years ago.
 But not until the early 21st Century did we begin studying curcumin in clinical trials.
 Today, many clinical trials have tested curcumin against a variety of diseases, and many more studies are in progress.